 Bulgarian watering hole

-Reunited with our convoy buddies we had wild camping on our minds.
+We had wild camping on our minds.
 It didn’t take long for the mountains to build up in front of us and the pine forest to consume us with their heady scent.
 The Rhodopes are simply stunning and our breath was taken away as we meandered around each bend.
 It amazed us to see timber huts along the roadsides with canteen tables, fridges and outdoor ovens with natural springs offering refreshment to the workers quarrying for slate tiles and logging the trees.
 This earthy partnership gave us a real sense of community spirit and compassion.

 The Buynovo Gorge was our final resting spot that we would call home.
 After a nerve-wracking journey through the gorge with dangerous overhangs and heart-stopping bends, and infrequent passing places for the two-way traffic, we were very happy to arrive.
 Staying in heart of the gorge, with the sound of the river crashing through the rocks and the sheer granite walls towering above us, made this a gorgeous spot to rest our heads.
 Tomorrow we would explore.